 Changing roles, reorganization, and succession planning

-Managing your values for work-life balance
+Managing your values for work-life integration

 Life transitions and growth

 Coaching is transformational.
 As a coach, I can help you persist in navigating the change you want to make, not by helping you create a checklist of new things to do, but by helping you explore what you already know to be true.